kartikeysri/plc-data-reader/README.md

 ### Known Issues/Limitations
-•The Limit on storing the data when the large set of data will be there it will generate  the error.
+- The Limit on storing the data when the large set of data will be there it will generate  the error.
-•The data is store is temporary as the program is closed all data will be reset.
+- The data is store is temporary as the program is closed all data will be reset.
-•For the huge data Database is required.
+- For the huge data Database is required.

 ###  What I Learned:
 - About com0com.